Victoria Spartz: United States government debt

 In her rhetoric, Spartz has characterized herself as a fiscal hawk.

 In October 2023, Spartz said that she would resign unless a commission to manage the national debt is created before the end of 2024.
 Two days prior to her statements she voted against a measure to end a government shutdown.
 Earlier that year, Spartz co-sponsored the Fiscal Commission Act of 2023, which would create a commission to help resolve looming government debt in the U.S.

 In 2025, Spartz initially opposed the Republican Party's budget resolution that would balloon the deficit by trillions of dollars.
 She switched her position on the budget resolution, coming out in favor of it, after President Trump reportedly pressured her.

 Agricultural commodity checkoff programs

 In 2023, Spartz introduced a bill to prohibit federal funds from the 2024 Agriculture bill from being used by commodity checkoff programs.
 The checkoff program supports organizations tasked with research and promotion of specific agricultural commodities in the United States, paid for by an assessment on the producers.
 Several agricultural industry groups objected, calling the amendment "frivolous" because federal funds are not used for the checkoff programs.
 Spartz also indicated she would support the Opportunities for Fairness in Farming (OFF) Act, which is intended to introduce more oversight to the checkoff programs and prohibit utilizing checkoff funds for lobbying.

+Support for Israel

+Spartz visited Israel with a bipartisan delegation from congress in September 2023 "to discuss strengthening United States-Israel cooperation".
+In October 2023, Spartz released a statement urging the US to support Israel following the 2023 Hamas attacks.